 This page will be updated regularly as the project progresses leading up to November 11th.

 11th November 2018 marks 100 years since the end of World War 1.
 As artist in residence at Prenton High School for Girls I am producing a large installation with the community displaying leaves from Britain's Oak trees to represent the fallen.
 The artwork will be displayed at the Williamson Art Gallery in Birkenhead in November.
 The leaves are being decorated with family stories, names of soldiers, poems, photographs and drawings.
-Through the sessions I am hoping we will share our thoughts and feelings, and remember some of the lives lost through our creative writings and messages of appreciation.
+Through the sessions we are sharing our thoughts and feelings, and are remembering some of the lives lost through our creative writings and messages of appreciation.